filebase/filebase-sdk/readme.md

 operations.
 The SDK supports advanced data tasks like compiling files into CAR (Content Addressable aRchive) formats and ensures secure transactions through strong authentication.
 Designed for varied applications, the Filebase SDK is ideal for scenarios demanding the dependability of cloud storage combined with the advantages of decentralized, peer-to-peer storage, catering to diverse needs such as content distribution, data backup, and archival.
+Developing InterPlanetary Applications has never been easier.

 ### JS Client